OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ---

 <ol start="4">
 <li>Try out the new function.
-In cell <strong>C1</strong>, type the text <strong>=CONTOSO.SPIN())</strong> and press enter.
-You'll see a spinning line in your cell.
-While this spin function is just a timer on a loop, you can use the same idea of setting a timer on more complex functions that make web requests for real-time data.</li>
+In cell <strong>C1</strong>, type the text <strong>=CONTOSO.CLOCK())</strong> and press enter.
+You should see the current date, which streams an update every second.
+While this clock is just a timer on a loop, you can use the same idea of setting a timer on more complex functions that make web requests for real-time data.</li>
 </ol>

 ## Next steps

 Congratulations!
-You've created a new custom functions project, tried out a prebuilt function, created a custom function that requests data from the web, and created a custom function that streams real-time data.
+You've created a new custom functions project, tried out a prebuilt function, created a custom function that requests data from the web, and created a custom function that streams data.
 You can also try out debugging this function using [the custom function debugging instructions](../excel/custom-functions-debugging.md).
 To learn more about custom functions in Excel, continue to the following article:

 > [!div class="nextstepaction"]
 > [Create custom functions in Excel](../excel/custom-functions-overview.md)

-### Legal information

-Data provided free by [IEX](https://iextrading.com/developer/).
-View [IEX's Terms of Use](https://iextrading.com/api-exhibit-a/).
-Microsoft's use of the IEX API in this tutorial is for educational purposes only.